Managing Entity Fields

 No

 Tap on if you want to use this field in Input Mapping on prompt steps to capture user sensitive data / receive sensitive data from external systems and send it to third-party systems via connectors.
-The user data will be encrypted using a DRUID proprietary encryption method from the moment the user inputs data in the chat and remains encrypted while being transmitted to the connector.
-The connector will decrypt the data using a DRUID proprietary decryption method and send the data to external systems.
-DRUID version 1.63 and higher provides you with four options, which allow doing extensive configurations for sensitive data manipulation as best suits your needs.
-For more information, see Manipulating Sensitive Data.
+The user data will be encrypted using a dRUID proprietary encryption method from the moment the user inputs data in the chat and remains encrypted while being transmitted to the connector.
+The connector will decrypt the data using a Druid proprietary decryption method and send the data to external systems.

-Important!
+IMPORTANT!
 You cannot enable this option if your entity Holds multilanguage records.

 Holds multilanguage records No

-When enabled, the DRUID AI Platform automatically creates for all tenant bots languages associated field clones to store the language-specific values.
+When enabled, the Druid AI Platform automatically creates for all tenant agents languages associated field clones to store the language-specific values.
 The field clones have the following naming syntax <fieldname>_<LanguageCode> and are not visible in Entity Designer.

-DRUID uses the clone fields to match entities records aligned with the current chat user language.
+Druid uses the clone fields to match entities records aligned with the current chat user language.

-Important!
+IMPORTANT!
 You cannot enable this option if your entity field Holds Sensitive Data.

 Data Type